Implementing Aizawl's Landslide Action Plan

 Haiti, Dominican Republic

-Promoted preparedness steps specific to where people live, and in plain language explained the science behind local risk.
+This promoted preparedness steps specific to where people live, and in plain language explained the science behind local risk.
 Outreach in Kreyol, French, Spanish, and English.

 School Seismic Vulnerability Assessments